Here’s what happens when charging your phone with your laptop charger and being safe:

 A USB port was the commonly used hookup for external USB devices such as external hard drives and CD players.

-You could also use the laptop USB port as a USB changer for devices such as an e-reader.
+You could also use the laptop USB port as a USB charger for devices such as an e-reader.

 The process required a special charging cable (it came with the e-reader or other device) to use your laptop’s old USB port as a charging port.